AnonymousGitAcc/DocSmell/README.md

 ## Survey
 We conducted a survey of 21 software developers to validate these documentation smells.
-The survey questionnaire is available at the 'Survey' folder.
+The survey questionnaire can be found at the 'Survey' folder.

 ## Benchmark Dataset
 We created a benchmark dataset of 1000 documentations with these 5 types of smells.
-The benchmark dataset is available at the 'Benchmark Dataset' folder.
+The benchmark dataset can be found at the 'Benchmark Dataset' folder.

 ## Automatic Detection of Documentation Smells